-The Certificate of Completion (CCL) in Networking Administration: Cisco program is a Cisco Systems recognized Regional or Local Academy that prepares students for industryrecognized certification.
-The curriculum is taught by Cisco Systems Certified Professionals.
-The Certificate of Completion (CCL) in Networking Administration: Cisco provides training for a position working with Cisco Systems networking and Internet hardware.
-Knowledge and skills are developed to install, configure, maintain, and troubleshoot Cisco routers and components, advanced routing protocols, Local Area Networks (LANs), and Wide Area Networks (WANs).
-The courses in the program also prepare students for the Cisco Certified Networking Associate examination.
+The Certificate of Completion (CCL) in Networking Administration: Cisco provides training for those interested in working with Cisco Systems networking and Internet hardware.
+Knowledge and skills are developed to install, configure, maintain, and troubleshoot Cisco routers and switches, and configure advanced routing protocols, Local Area Networks (LANs), and Wide Area Networks (WANs).
+The courses in the program are designed to help prepare students for the Cisco Certified Networking Associate (CCNA) examination and are taught by Cisco Certified Professionals using the Cisco Networking Academy program curriculum.